You are listening to the Sean Hannity Radio Show Podcast.

 They've never been accused of deleting emails that were under subpoena, some 33,000 of them.

-They have never been accused of bleach bidding computers and acid washing them so that nobody can find out anything that was ever on them.
+They have never been accused of bleach-bitting computers and acid-washing them so that nobody can find out anything that was ever on them.

-They were never accused, as we learned over the weekend, and we've learned before that Debbie Wassom and Schultz shattered her computers and busted them into little pieces.
+They were never accused, as we learned over the weekend, and we've learned before, that Debbie Wasserman Schultz shattered her computers and busted them into little pieces.

-Remember that she was only doing it for one device for the convenience of one device.
+Remember, she was only doing it for one device, for the convenience of one device.

 They never did it and sent it over without the SIM cards, which render them meaningless.